 HEPA filters are rated to take out 99.97 to 99.99% of particles measuring 0.3 microns and bigger.
 This includes pollen, dirt and dust.
 A HEPA air cleaner with activated carbon filters can capture chemicals, odors and smoke.

-These filters have a MERV rating of 1721, depending on the brand.
-This rating shows how well a filter can clear pollutants from the air.
+These filters have a MERV rating of 1721, depending on the kind.
+This rating shows how well a filter can pull out pollutants from the air.

 Because of their high-efficiency filtration performance, HEPA filters are deep and can restrict airflow.
-It’s important to check with Roland J. Down Service Experts Heating & Air Conditioning to verify your heating and cooling system can handle one.
+It’s important to ask Roland J. Down Service Experts to verify your heating and cooling system can handle one.

 Media air cleaners are denser than regular air filters.
 They’re often four to five times wider—or more.
-This barrier fits tightly against your HVAC equipment.
+This barrier fits snugly against your HVAC equipment.

-Because its active surface is usually around 10 inches, media filters are able to trap about 95 percent of particulates.
+Because its active surface is usually around 10 inches, media filters are able to capture about 95 percent of particulates.

 These filters last longer too, typically between three to six months.

 There are several different types of electronic filtering systems you can use in your home.

 An electrostatic filter uses magnetically charged substance to catch particles.
 These washable filters are 97 percent effective at clearing tiny particles from your home’s air.
 Plus, they're also 30 times more effective than regular filters.